Real Estate Intelligence Series | Module 1 of 6

 NordstadtFlat54 m²Well kept+5.7%1278 days

-03 Exploratory analysis - what sells fast, what does not?
+03 Exploratory analysis - what sells fast and what sits

 The patterns are in plain sight - but only with the right axes